SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   )
   NEAR/15
-      ("prevent*" OR "combat*" OR "fight*" OR "reduc*" OR "alleviat*" OR "eradicat*" OR "eliminat*" OR "tackl*" OR "intervention$" OR "treat*" OR "cure" OR "cured" OR (("develop*" OR "research*" OR "novel") NEAR/3 ("medicine$" OR "drug$")) OR ("decreas*" NEAR/3 ("occurrence" OR "incidence" OR "prevalence" OR "risk$" OR "rate$")) )
+      ("prevent*" OR "combat*" OR "fight*" OR "reduc*" OR "alleviat*" OR "eradicat*" OR "eliminat*" OR "tackl*" OR "treat*" OR "cure" OR "cured" OR "therapy" OR "therapies" OR "intervention$" OR "outreach" OR "services"
+      OR (("develop*" OR "research*" OR "novel") NEAR/3 ("medicine$" OR "drug$")) OR ("decreas*" NEAR/3 ("occurrence" OR "incidence" OR "prevalence" OR "risk$" OR "rate$")) )